Batman Unburied: International adaptations

-Also on April 5, Spotify announced that in addition to the main U.S. production, the script would be adapted for eight other countries, each with its own localized cast and production crew.
+On April 5, 2022, Spotify announced that in addition to the main U.S. production, the script would be adapted for eight other countries, each with its own localized cast and production crew.
 They are set to be released on the same date as the original English language version.
+In some cases, script details were also adapted for the different language versions.
+For example, a reference to a Christian parable in English was replaced in the Hindi-language version with a reference to Buddha and Aṅgulimāla.

 In these adaptations, the cast of Batman Unburied consists of: